Date of Award:

 One hundred seventy- three squirrels were collected and autopsied to obtain sex ratio, age structure, natality, and mortality data.
 The seasonal sex ratios for adult and yearling squirrels showed 82 percent females in spring 1968, this gradually changed to 56 percent by winter.
 The seasonal sex ratios of the young squirrels showed 59 percent females upon emergence from natal burrows in summer 1968, increasing to 79 percent by winter.

 The squirrels collected were aged by cementum annuli.
 The oldest were believed to be 5 years old.
 They composed 1.2 percent of the collection while young- of- the-year composed 38.
 7 percent.

 The estimate of mean corpora lutea was 7.6, the mean embryo count was 7.2, and the mean post-partum placental scar count was 5.8.
 The mean corpora lutea count for yearlings was statistically lower than the count for adults and the mean ovulation rate for 1968 statistically lower than the rate for 1969.
 An estimate of litter size from four nests gave a mean of 4.5.
 In 1968, the conception rate was 91 percent with yearlings comprising 75 percent of those not conceiving.
 In 1969, the rate was 100 percent.

 Kitts, James R., "The Annual Demography of a Population of Antelope Ground Squirrels in Curlew Valley, Utah" (1970).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2946.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .